 Bonsai

 I styled my first bonsai (a Ficus Natasja) in 1989.
 It accompanied me through my undergraduate studies in biology, living on a number of different dorm windowsills.
 It later moved to London with me while I worked as an editor in science publishing.
 I was fascinated by indoor bonsai and tropical species mostly because I didn't have a garden for many years.
-I eventually had access to a roof garden and some of my oldest trees where bought (or started from cuttings I "found") during the 1990s.
-I live in the suburbs of Birmingham now and have a lot of trees and shrubs that I train (roots and shoots) regularly, most live in the ground or containers rather than bonsai pots because I'm trying to build up chunky, old-looking trunks and primary branches.
-I've spent more than 30 years learning how different species grow and respond to training and this seems like something bonsai enthusiasts might be interested in.
+I eventually had access to a roof garden and some the oldest trees I own were bought (or started from cuttings I "found") during the 1990s.

 I'd like to be clear, I'm not a bonsai master